HaxeLocalizeJP/HaxeManual/output/HaxeManual/ebook/content.md

 ..
 ```

-Note that functions can be overloaded to accept different types of arguments and return values, using the `@:overload` metatag.
+Note that functions can be overloaded to accept different types of arguments and return values, using the `@:overload` metadata.
 Function overloading works only in extern classes.
 Using this extern, we can use jQuery like this:

 ```haxe